MoonPoet/xaprb-src/content/blog/2006/five-great-perl-programming-techniques-to-make-your-life-fun-again.md

 Okay, I lied.
 It's not hypothetical.
 I use this technique extensively in innotop.
 Innotop has many dozens of key mappings, and they are mapped to different things depending on what mode you're in.
 "You pressed `c`?
 Oh wait, let me scroll through my big honkin' `switch` statement and see what that does... hang on, I'm getting there... can't find it... oh, you were in *that* mode!
 No wonder.
 Well, let me look at the `switch` statement for that mode, then..."

 Can you imagine?
 There's no way I'd have added so many features to innotop if it were this much of a pain to write, debug and understand.
-It doesn't really matter that I wrote it -- six months from now, I won't have a clue what all that code is doing.
+It doesn't really matter that I wrote it---six months from now, I won't have a clue what all that code is doing.
 But I *will* be able to figure out what a keypress does, because I used a dispatch table.

 What exactly is a dispatch table?
 It's a hash of references to executable code.
 Let's make a simple example: a program that has just two modes, `display_a` and `display_b`.
 Each of these is handled by a subroutine of the same name.
 Here is a complete program that'll loop forever until you press `'q'`: